infinity0/msg-notes/causal/04-state.rst

 with a semi-formal argument.
 Hopefully it's precise enough to be turned into a more rigorous proof later, if one wanted to do that.

-First, let's define an "operational edge".
+First, let's define an `operational edge`.
 This is an edge from a node to its parent, where the author of the node intended to introduce some state change, the "operation".
-So for example, for a node with a single edge whose state differs from its parent's, that edge is an "operational edge"; however for a node with many parents where the author only performed the merge algorithm and did nothing else, none of these edges are "operational edges".
+So for example, for a node with a single edge whose state differs from its parent's, that edge is an `operational edge`; however for a node with many parents where the author only performed the merge algorithm and did nothing else, none of these edges are `operational edges`.

 Our assumptions, which we think are reasonable starting points, but perhaps not fully rigourous or "maximally simple", are: